Frequently asked questions about glulam

 Is glulam sustainable?

 Yes – the embodied energy of timber is much lower than most alternate construction materials such as concrete and steel.
 The use of locally grown timber in particular can further reduce the carbon footprint by reducing the haulage impact.
 We also think there’s an argument to be made that there’s a benefit to increasing the use of locally grown timber to stimulate the economy of this sector – better prices for growers will lead to more trees being grown.
-All timber we used is from sustainably managed forests, and can supply PEFC or FSC certification on request.
-Read about the carbon footprint of glulam.
+We are certified to supply FSC® certified products sourced from responsibly managed forests.
+We are also certified to supply PEFC certified products from sustainably managed forests.

 What is glulam used for?